Chapter 5

 • A small automated check for one behavior.

-• Usually tests one function, method, or class behavior.
+• Tests one function, method, or class behavior.

 • Should be repeatable and independent.